Lake City, Florida: Civil War

 During the American Civil War the railroad between Lake City and Jacksonville was used to send beef and salt to Confederate soldiers.
 During the summer of 1862, the 8th Florida Infantry Regiment was mustered in at Lake City.
 The unit was soon deployed to Virginia and fought as part of the Army of Northern Virginia.

 In February 1864, Union troops under Truman Seymour advanced west from Jacksonville.
 His objective was to disrupt Confederate supplies, and obtain African-American recruits and supplies.
 Confederate General Joseph Finnegan assembled troops and called for reinforcements from P. G. T. Beauregard in response to the Union threat.
 On February 11, 1864, Finnegan's troops defeated a Union cavalry raid in Lake City.
 After the Union cavalry was repulsed, Finnegan moved his forces to Olustee Station about ten miles east of Lake City.
 The Confederate presence at Olustee Station was reinforced to prepare for the Union troops coming from Jacksonville.

 Union forces engaged the Confederates at the Battle of Olustee on February 20, 1864, near the Olustee Station.
 It was the only major battle in Florida during the war.
 Union casualties were 1,861 men killed, wounded or missing; Confederate casualties were 946 killed, wounded or missing.
 The Confederate dead were buried in Lake City.
-In 1928 a memorial for the Battle of Olustee was established in downtown Lake City.
+In 1928 a memorial for the battle was established in downtown Lake City.

 The Civil War badly damaged Florida's railroads, including the Florida, Atlantic and Gulf Central Railroad.
 The railroad was rebuilt by carpetbagger George William Swepson and was renamed the Florida Central Railroad in 1868.
 In 1869, the Pensacola and Georgia Railroad was merged with a railroad from Jacksonville to Lake City to form the Jacksonville, Pensacola and Mobile Railroad.
-In 1874, a fire destroyed most of the wooden buildings in Lake City.